Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/contracts/partnership-agreement.md

 Partner shall:
 - (a) Actively promote Products in the Territory
 - (b) Maintain qualified personnel to support Products
-- (c) Comply with SkyMirror's partner guidelines
+- (c) Comply with Skymirror's partner guidelines
 - (d) Provide accurate information about Products
 - (e) Not make unauthorized representations or warranties